ErnestH1/code-challenge/README.md

 It takes in the speed of the individual and gives the total points added towards the driving licence .
 When the speed of the car is 70 or less no points are added to the driving licence.
 If the total points is more than 12 the driving licence is suspended .
-Please enter your speed to the input provided
+Please enter your speed to the input provided .
-Click on check points to see the amount of points added to the licence
+Click on check points to see the amount of points added to the licence.